Jaycar-Electronics/Mini-Wifi-Meter/README.md

 Remember to change your Arduino environment to run the ESP8266, as specified in the [manual](https://www.jaycar.com.au/medias/sys_master/images/9093527371806/XC3802-manualMain.pdf)

 ## Use
 Simply plug in two AA batteries and switch the unit on.
-You should see text being displayed before a list of WiFi networks show and their signal strength.
+You should see text being displayed before a list of Wi-Fi networks show and their signal strength.